nnguyen249/msac-lab6/exercise07.md

         git status

 5. Can you commit both of the changed files in a single commit?
+Yes with adding both files or git add --all first then committing

 6. After you do so, check that you have a clean working directory by running `git status`, and pasting the output here